RossComputerGuy/mkvmshell/README.md

-# mknixosshell
+# mkVMShell

-"mkNixOSShell" is a concept way of securly containerizing Nix devShells
+A way of containerizing Nix dev shells in a VM.